Friday, August 15, 2025

 The relics of Moses the Strong (330-405) are housed in the Paromeos Monastery in Egypt, which was established in 335 and is both named after and dedicated to Mary.
 The monastery's oldest standing church is itself dedicated to Mary.

-Don't ask me why the works of John Chrysostom (347-407) are numbered the way they are, but a shocking abundance of them are preserved and his Homily on Matthew 5, 5 affirms Mary's perpetual virginity with this passage: "The Virgin was untouched by man before the birth.
-He (Matthew) leaves for you to perceive the obvious and necessary conclusion; namely, that not even after her having become a mother, and having been counted worthy of a new sort of travail, and a childbearing so extraordinary, could that righteous man (Joesph) ever have endured to know her." ("know" is universally acknowledged as having been biblical slang for "have sex with").
+Don't ask me why the works of John Chrysostom (347-407) are numbered the way they are, but a stunning abundance of them are preserved and his Homily on Matthew 5,5 affirms Mary's perpetual virginity with this passage: "The Virgin was untouched by man before the birth.
+He (Matthew) leaves for you to perceive the obvious and necessary conclusion; namely, that not even after her having become a mother, and having been counted worthy of a new sort of travail, and a childbearing so extraordinary, could that righteous man (Joesph) ever have endured to know her." ("know" is universally acknowledged as biblical slang for "have sex with").

 Every cantankerous Protestant's favorite Church Father is Jerome of Stridon, who lived from 347-420.
 Even he declared "death came through Eve, but life has come through Mary" as well as this: "The closed gate, by which alone the Lord God of Israel enters, is the Virgin Mary."